heller-tobias/cg/README.md

 # cg
-Exercises in WEBGL for the Computer Graphics Course Exercises
+Exercises in WEBGL for the Computer Graphics Course